The CHAINS research project on software supply chains @ KTH

 Trust Wallet accounts drained (supply chain misuse), Jan 2024

-Secbit has been discovered that Trust Wallet did correctly use a dependency (trezor-crypto), resulting in low entropy seed phrase generation.
+Secbit has discovered that Trust Wallet did not correctly use a dependency (trezor-crypto), resulting in low entropy seed phrase generation.

 Ref: https://secbit.io/blog/en/2024/01/19/trust-wallets-fomo3d-summer-vuln/